 The Human Soul

 This is true.
-A reference work notes:
+A reference work says:

-JWs teach that when the Bible speaks of souls, its referring to people, animals, or the life that a person or animal enjoys.
+JWs teach that when the Bible speaks of souls, it’s referring to people, animals, or the life that a person or animal enjoys.
 This is a selective definition.

 a.
 The breath of life; the vital force which animates the body;